evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 The authors would like to thank Alain Fiocco, Fernando Gont, Ted Hardie, Mehdi Kouhen, and Mark Townsley for helpful discussions as well as Raphaël Léas for an early implementation.

-The authors would also like to gracefully acknowledge useful review and comments received from Jen Linkova, Prapanch Ramamoorthy, Warren Kumari, and Andrew Shaw.
+The authors would also like to gracefully acknowledge useful reviews and comments received from Warren Kumari, Jen Linkova, Mark Nottingham, Prapanch Ramamoorthy, Tirumal Reddy, Andrew Shaw, and Magnus Westerlund.